Bad English

-Bad English was an American/British hard rock supergroup formed in 1987.
+Bad English was an American–English hard rock supergroup band formed in Los Angeles in 1987.
 It reunited Journey keyboardist Jonathan Cain with singer John Waite and bassist Ricky Phillips, his former bandmates in the Babys, along with Journey guitarist Neal Schon and drummer Deen Castronovo.
 The band is known for their hit single "When I See You Smile", which peaked at number 1 on the Billboard Hot 100 in November 1989.